All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Ensuring adequate sleep, as sleep deprivation impairs metabolic function

-• Managing stress, which elevates cortisol and can promote fat storage
+• Managing stress, which improves cortisol and can promote fat storage

 When Restarting Medication Makes Sense

-There is no shame in restarting GLP-1 therapy if weight regain occurs.
-Obesity is a chronic disease with biological underpinnings, and expecting permanent results from temporary treatment is not realistic for most patients .
+There's no shame in restarting GLP-1 therapy if weight regain occurs.
+Obesity is a chronic disease with biological underpinnings, and expecting permanent results from temporary treatment isn't realistic for most patients .
 If you have tried lifestyle measures and weight continues to increase, resuming medication is a medically appropriate response.

 Frequently Asked Questions